- Home

 Variability in source, dose, administration; lack of controls; limited studies but few adverse effects.

-Extracellular Vesicles (EVs) from MSCs
+Extracellular Vehicles (EVs) from MSCs

 EVs from adipose & placenta MSCs show concentrated immunomodulatory RNA; potential in tissue regeneration; differential miRNA profiles affect anti-inflammatory/immunometabolic roles.